1973 oil crisis: Impact on Japan

 Japan was hard hit since it imported 90% of its oil from the Middle East.
 It had a stockpile good for 55 days, and another 20-day supply was en route.
 Facing its most serious crisis since 1945 the government ordered a 10% cut in the consumption of industrial oil and electricity.
 In December it ordered an immediate 20% cut in oil use and electric power to Japan's major industries, and cutbacks in leisure automobile usage.
 Economist predicted the growth rate would plunge from 5% annually down to zero or even negative territory.
 Inflation hit 9%.
 Seeking to take advantage of the crisis, Japanese business called on the government to relax its controls on air pollution and water pollution.
 The government refused.
-Moscow tried to take advantage by promising energy assistance if Japan returned the Kurile Islands.
+Moscow tried to take advantage by promising energy assistance if Japan renounced its claim to the Kurile Islands.
 Tokyo refused.
 Instead it made $3.3 billion of dollars in loans to the Arab states and called on Israel to step back.
 Japan's defensive strategy was explained to Kissinger when he met with top leaders in Tokyo in November 1973.
 In the long run Japan never wavered in its determination to maintain very strong close ties to the United States, while in self-defense briefly providing the Arab powers with the rhetoric they demanded in return for resuming oil shipments in early 1974.

 To assure future oil flows, Japan added suppliers outside of the Middle East; invested in nuclear power; imposed conservation measures; and provided funding for Arab governments and the Palestinians.
 The crisis was a major factor in the long-run shift of Japan's economy away from oil-intensive industries.
 Investment shifted to electronics.
 Japanese auto makers also benefited from the crisis.
 The jump in gasoline prices helped their small, fuel-efficient models to gain market share from the "gas-guzzling" Detroit competition.
 This triggered a drop in American sales of American brands that lasted into the 1980s.

+Impact on India

+The oil crisis contributed to the poor state of the Indian economy and played a role in Indira Gandhi's decision to impose The Emergency, a dictatorship.
+The state led a push for coal as an energy source, even though there were reservations about its adverse environmental effects.